nielsdelestinne/clean-architecture-jpms/README.md

     - **Read**: https://blog.gradle.org/incremental-compiler-avoidance
     - Paragraph Java Libraries in particular.
 - Gradle: Building a  Java 11 (12) multi-module project with JPMS.

+## Pitfalls
+- Forgetting to require the modules of external dependencies....
+    - E.g. I added the spring-boot-starter-web dependency through Gradle in the adapter > controller module.
+    However, I wasn't able to use (e.g.) the `@RestController` dependency.
+After checking the dependency tree using task `dependencies` (`gradlew :springrest-controller:dependencies`) I could validate that the all the dependencies were correctly downloaded. **However**, I completely forgot to require the specific Spring module to my `module-info.java` specification (`require spring.web;`).